victorjonsson/Arlima/readme.txt

 = 2.5 =
 - Total remake of the theme implementation.
 The page template should no longer be used.
 It will work but is considered deprecated.
+- Image upload with files having the extension .jpeg is now supported

 = 2.3.2 =